First Sunday of Advent, Cycle C.

 The word of the Lord.

-A reading from the first letter of Saint Paul to the Corinthians
+A reading from the First Letter of Saint Paul to the Thessalonians.

 Brothers and sisters:

-guiltless in the day of our Lord Jesus Christ.
+at the coming of our Lord Jesus with all his saints.

-Let us see, O Lord, your mercy, and grant us your salvation.
+Show us your merciful love, O Lord, and grant us your salvation.

 At that time: